woutvanriel/itch.io-workflow/README.md

 - UNITY_LICENSE, the Unity license file, instructions to generage these can be found at [Unity license activation](#generating-a-license-request-file).

 ## Itch.io variables
 Due to limitations with the actions used, the itch.io username and game id cannot be saved as variables.
-In order to set these properly, edit the pipeline workflow files and replace the following variables:
+In order to set these properly, edit the main.yml in the .github/workflow folder and replace the following variables:
 - "woutvanriel" with your own username, as noted in the url (so for https://woutvanriel.itch.io/itchio-workflow, it would be woutvanriel).
 - "itchio-workflow" with the name of the itch.io game page to push to, as noted in the url (so for https://woutvanriel.itch.io/itchio-workflow, it would be itchio-workflow).